3 Key Features of technology in terms of long-term business

 People collaborated closely with chief nursing officers and healthcare technologists to implement virtual care solutions during the pandemic.
 We watched as leaders implemented new solutions in a high-stakes environment.
 Hospitals scrambled to keep up with an unprecedented number of patients, and medical staff tried to protect themselves and others from a virus we didn’t understand.

-As we have observed, there are several lessons to be learned about how organisations can look ahead and use technology to position themselves for success in the future — whatever that future may hold.
+As we have observed, there are several lessons to be learned about how organizations can look ahead and use technology to position themselves for success in the future — whatever that future may hold.

 Here’s what you need to know as a technology business leader to build a genuinely future-proof business model: